 - Research assistance, as long as it does not exceed one full-time equivalent employee.

 - Journal fees.

 - Office supplies, postage, copying and related expenses.

 - Salary replacement.

 - Previous expenditures, deficits or repayment of loans.

 - Tuition for additional coursework.

-AAUW regards the acceptance of a fellowship as a contract requiring fulfillment of the following terms:
+AAUW regards the acceptance of an award as a contract requiring fulfillment of the following terms:

 - Grants may not be deferred.